-This course will provide students with the basic skills required to create an improvisation.
-By understanding the basics of jazz theory and how to apply techniques in practice, students will learn how to practice and develop improvisational skills.
+This course will provide students with the basic skills required to improvise intelligently and musically in the jazz blues, and other genres.
+The basics of the language and theory of jazz and how to apply improvisational techniques are emphasized.
 No experience in playing jazz is required.
-Prerequisite(s): MUSC 182.
+Prerequisite(s): MUSC 101 or appropriate placement score on the music placement test.
 Code 1 course fee.

-MUSC 185 Introduction to Jazz History 3 cr.
+MUSC 185 Introduction to Jazz History